The Mad Ones

 “That’s kid talk.”

-She drew close, registering him with a pout on her red lipsticked mouth.
+She drew close, registering him with a pout.
 “I’m not a little girl!”

 She shrugged her shoulders.
 “Well…like…uhm…where are you going?”

-She kept her eyes on him.
+She looked at him with childish sincerity.
 “What if we don’t go?”

 Madi tossed her cigarette into the street.
-“Okay.”
-She made a cross and kissed her dainty crucifix, wagged her tail and nestled behind Richie, holding him tight, like he was her own special property.
+She made a cross and kissed her dainty crucifix hanging loose on her delicate neck, wagged her tail and nestled behind Richie.

 “What are you doing, Madi?” demanded Barbara.